 There are SO many benefits to bringing Choose Your Own Adventure books with you to camp.
 They help encourage a sense of possibility, and make you realize you have choices.
 The books lend themselves well to reading and choosing as a group.
 Also, because there are multiple stories in each book, the story branches can be relatively quick.
 The books also have been known to inspire real life adventures!

 Is there anything else you’d like campers to know about your brand or your products?

-    Choose Your Own Adventure has been called “a literary movement.”
-And indeed, it continues to be, because grownups alike keep noticing the same thing—Choose Your Own Adventure books get kids reading.
+The Choose Your Own Adventure series has been called “a literary movement.”
+And indeed, it continues to be, because grownups alike keep noticing the same thing—Choose Your Own Adventure gamebooks get kids reading.

 CYOA appeals because kids are put in the driver's seat.
 They are the mountain climber, they are the doctor, they are the deep sea explorer.
 They make choices, and so they read.